 In 2017, Earth Force Education collaborated with Phoenix Forest School to offer adult training to Dublin County Childcare Committee practitioners and Liberties ETB Early Years Level 6 students, with further training sessions planned for 2018.

-In 2018 GROWing Gardens and Earth Force Education are working with the Froebel Department of NUI Maynooth and a local school.
-Third-year trainee teachers will visit, observe and evaluate forest school sessions with a local school in action on the grounds of the college campus over a ten week period.
+For the past number of years, GROWing Gardens and Earth Force Education have worked with the Froebel Department of NUI Maynooth and a local school.
+Third-year trainee teachers visit, observe and evaluate forest school sessions with a local school in action on the grounds of the college campus over a ten week period.